Nick-Veale/Nick-Veale/README.md

 ## *I am currently learning and very interested in ...*

+* Scala / Scala.js and Play framework
+* Web-based audio manipulation through Howler.js
 * Gatsby and other versatile React Frameworks
-* Angular / TypeScript
-* Machine Learning and Complex Data-Structures
+* Machine Learning, Data-Structures, and Algorithms

 ## *I am looking for work in ...*